WTK/ko.mustache.js/README.md

 ##Notes

 Main problem I've encountered while creating this engine is fact that knockout is assuming that any templating library is going to provide a way for embedding and executing inline javascript from the templates.
-This is not the case with mustache.js, so for now I was forced to use an *eval* to make it work.
+This is not the case with mustache.js, so for now I was forced to use an *eval* to make it work (which is potentially very evil function to be used ;)).
 **Attention** - until I come up with a better solution, keep in mind, that this library can be vulnerable to XSS attacks unless used with care and proper user-data escaping.

 ##Installation